alfiedotwtf/AABillFAQ/README.md

 * will historical TCNs be disclosed?
 Post-facto review is standard in the industry, especially when things are not 100% successful.

-* Are Australian's overseas subject to these notices?
+* Are Australians overseas subject to these notices?

 * Would a warrant canary be a viable way of alerting employers/anyone that you have been compelled to "assist" or is this useless due to a law passed in